Ecierge/Elmish.Uno/REFERENCE.md

     - [Mixing and matching bindings](#mixing-and-matching-bindings)

-The Elmish.WPF bindings
+The Elmish.Uno bindings
 ----------------------------

-The Elmish.WPF bindings can be categorized into the following types:
+The Elmish.Uno bindings can be categorized into the following types:

 - **One-way bindings**, for when you want to bind to a simple value.
 - **Two-way bindings**, for when you want to bind to a simple value as well as update this value by dispatching a message.
 Used for inputs, checkboxes, sliders, etc. Can optionally support validation (e.g. provide an error message using `INotifyDataErrorInfo` that can be displayed when an input is not valid).